iqbalyarkhan/old-website/content/2020-02-14--Undirected-Graphs.md

 **Tha bad**
 - Notice in the matrix above, more than half the entries are $0$.
 Our matrix is a sparse matrix and requires $O(V^2)$ space where $V$ is the number of vertices.
 Therefore, if we have a large graph, a matrix would take up a lot of space

+**Due to these cons, I'll be using an adjacency list for this and upcoming posts on graphs**.

 ### Adjacency List

 An adjacency list also tells us what vertices are connected.
 As the name suggests, it is a linked list of connected items.
 For our image above, this is what the adjacency list would look like: